WolframResearch/wolfram-library-link-rs/README.md

 so will `wolfram-library-link`.

-If you have installed the Wolfram Language to a location unknown to `wolfram-app-discovery`, you may specify the installed location manually by setting the `WOLFRAM_APP_DISCOVERY` environment variable.
+If you have installed the Wolfram Language to a location unknown to `wolfram-app-discovery`, you may specify the installed location manually by setting the `WOLFRAM_APP_DIRECTORY` environment variable.
 See [Configuring wolfram-app-discovery] (**TODO**) for details.

 ## Related Links